 #1 How To Purify Water With Bleach: 8 Steps

 Most municipal water is treated with chlorination which is what you are doing when you treat your water with Clorox or other household bleach.
 Here are 8 easy steps to disinfect your drinking water.

 - Collect the water that hasn’t been treated and let it sit long enough for the chunks to settle to the bottom of the container

 - Strain water through a clean cloth like an old t-shirt or cheesecloth

-- Pour the strained but still contaminated water into a clean container
+- Pour the strained water into a clean container

-- Add Unscented Household Bleach (See water-to-bleach ratios in the chart(s) below)
+- Add Unscented Household Bleach (Water-to-bleach ratios below)

 - Allow bleach treated water to stand for 30 minutes

 - Properly treated water should have a slight chlorine odor